purshink/Spring-Boot-Thymeleaf-App/README.md

 * * * * *

+<b>Database -</b>

+Make sure to specify spring.datasource.username and spring.datasource.password in the application.properties file.
+The databse will be created with the start of the application.

 <b>Spring Mail</b>

 Make sure to specify a valid spring.mail.username and spring.mail.password in the application.properties file in order to be able to send Email confirmation for updating user-entries.